Dycoles/phase1a/READMEPHASE4a.md

 Test Case 2: All children print in the same order with the same pid and status.
 The only difference is mine runs a bit slower.
 It is within the 5% margin of error required by Russ, so we ought to pass the case

+Test Case 6: We get the correct output, but child1() appears to terminate early, likely due to some kind of race condition.
+Other than that, the characters seem to be read correctly, so I believe our implementation for this specific test case is correct.